After Roe’s demise, clergy lead faithful in praise, laments

 “There’s so much anger and emotion,” Harrison said.
 “What we need to understand is that we’re not called to fuel the emotions of the right or the left.
 We’re called to walk in and through the gospel of Jesus Christ … and minister to real people in real times of crisis.”

 At Central Church, in College Station, Texas, lead Pastor Phillip Bethancourt echoed that overturning Roe is not the finish line: “It’s the starting gate of a new chapter.
-Abortion should be not just unlawful but unnecessary and unthinkable.”
+Abortion should be not just be unlawful but unnecessary and unthinkable.”

 David Rhoades, lead pastor of Broadview Baptist Church in Lubbock, Texas, said in an email the court decision was on a par with the Emancipation Proclamation and Juneteenth, and will reverberate for years.